 Bruxism

-Teeth clenching and grinding, or bruxism, is a common cause of morning headaches.
+Teeth clenching and grinding, or bruxism is a common cause of morning headaches.
 Patients often grind their teeth unknowingly during sleep.
 Continual grinding causes stress on the jaw and facial muscles.
-If you habitually grind your teeth, you may also experience broken or worn teeth.
+Muscle strain and stress contribute to tension headaches.

 Once your bruxism is under control, we can restore your affected teeth.
 Dental crowns or tooth bonding can cover chipped, weakened, and worn teeth.